 Birth to 6 Months Old

-- Puts hands to mouth.
+- Holds hands up to his mouth.

 6 to 24 Months Old

 If your kid is showing any of these symptoms, they might be hungry.

 - Makes a grab for something to eat or indicates where food might be.

 - Accepts food by opening their mouth when given a spoon.

 - When they spot food, he goes crazy.